Admission Test for the Master’s Program in Psychology

 Only those who have applied for a study place within the application deadline and registered for the admission test via this website during the same period can take part in the admission test.

-The admission test is an optional selection criterion for the additional determination of professional aptitude for the master’s degree programs M.Sc.
-Psychology Work, Economy and Society and M.Sc.
+The admission test is an optional selection criterion for the additional determination of professional aptitude for the Master's degree programs M.Sc.
+Psychology with a focus on Work, Economy and Society and M.Sc.
 Clinical Psychology and Psychotherapy.

-The duration of the test is 90 minutes, and the test comprises 172 items.
-The answer format is multiple-choice with 5 answer alternatives, of which exactly one is correct.
-The test is free of charge.
+The test lasts 90 minutes and comprises 172 items.
+The answer format is multiple-choice with 5 alternative answers, of which exactly one is correct.
+Participation in the test is free of charge.
 The test language is German.
-Participation is only possible on the announced date and in presence.
+Participation is only possible on the announced date and in person.

-Applicants who take the admission test can earn up to 20 additional points.
-A necessary condition for the award of additional points is that the proportion of correctly answered test items corresponds to at least 30% of the maximum achievable score.
+Applicants who take the admission test can earn up to 20 additional points in the selection procedure for a study place.
+A necessary prerequisite for the awarding of additional points is that the proportion of correctly answered test questions corresponds to at least 30% of the maximum achievable score.

-The result of the admission test is only valid for the current admission procedure and cannot be transferred to the following year.
+The result of the admission test is only valid for the current allocation procedure and is not transferable to the following year.
 Repeated participation in the admission test is possible.

-Specific recommendations for preparation cannot be given.
-The knowledge acquired in a bachelor’s degree programme in psychology or in an equivalent bachelor's degree should prepare for test participation.
+Specific recommendations for preparation cannot be made.
+The knowledge acquired in a Bachelor's degree program in psychology or in an equivalent Bachelor's degree should prepare you for taking the test.

 The number of additional points awarded depends on an applicant’s individual performance in relation to the distribution of points among all participants in the same year who achieved at least 30% of the maximally available points.
 These participants’ test results are ranked from the lowest to the highest.
 The percentile ranks of the test results are divided into 10 intervals that correspond to the first 10% (percentile rank >90), the second 10% (percentile rank >80 to 90) etc. Additional points are awarded based on the interval the applicant’s individual performance falls into: